-- For customers on dedicated platforms: we will open the Big Data architecture to our dedicated customers in the first quarter of 2019.
-In this context, the infrastructure will need to be adapted to support the new architecture.
+- For dedicated platform customers: we will open the Big Data architecture to our dedicated customers in Q1 2019.
+In this context, the infrastructure will have to be adapted to support the new architecture.

-- We will publish the detailed recommendations at a later date.
-As an indication, and depending on the volume to be managed and the "High Availability" requirements, there will be 1 to 3 VM to be added.
+- We will publish the detailed recommendations later.
+As an indication, and depending on the volume to be managed and the "High Availability" needs, there will be 1 to 3 VMs to add.

 Customizable and modular dashboards

-A new Dashboard module is born within ServiceNav the Dataviz
+A new Dashboard module has been added to ServiceNav the Dataviz

-Unlike traditional dashboards, which are not very configurable and limited to one per screen, the Dataviz allows you to design complex dashboards using the various widgets in the library.
+Unlike traditional dashboards, which have few parameters and are limited to one per screen, the Dataviz allows you to design complex dashboards using the different widgets of the library.

 The widgets available at the release of version 4.0 are :

-- Graph: Displaying a metric in the form of a time graph
+- Graph: display a metric as a time graph

 - Gauge: display of a metric in the form of a gauge

-- Map: display of a Map (application mapping) already existing
+- Map: display of a Map (application mapping) already in place

 - Tools: Image/Text

-The Dataviz will gradually replace (Q1 2019) the carousel of dashboards currently in place, by offering the entire current functional "dashboard" offer in the form of widgets, in a more modern form :
+Dataviz will gradually (Q1 2019) replace the current dashboard carousel, offering the entire current "dashboard" functional offering in widget form, in a more modern form:

 - User Services Map (version 4.1)

-In the meantime, the "Dashboard" menu item of the ServiceNav will contain two entries: "Classic" and "Dataviz", allowing the new functionality to be handled in a smooth transition.
+In this interval, the "Dashboard" menu item in ServiceNav will contain two entries: "Classic" and "Dataviz", allowing a smooth transition to the new functionality.

 New widgets will also appear on the following versions: